 “There’s a fun Western vibe that has emerged,” Kang added.
 “We are going into a period where a lot of the things that we’ve seen in previous seasons have broken down, so they’ve got these horses and carriages that are being drawn around instead of cars.
 Things are lit with oil lamps.
 People are using different kinds of weaponry.
 There’s a real grittiness to it that I think will be fun and fresh for the viewers.”

-The Newnan Times-Herald reported back in April a pre-production permit request has been made to erect a 55-foot windmill on the Alexandria site.
-This further suggests the show could be about to skip ahead in time, to at least a point when the windmill’s construction is nearly done, or totally complete.
-The structure, as fans will know, is a fixture in the comic series on which the TV programme is based.
+The Newnan Times-Herald reported back in April that a pre-production permit request had been made to erect a 55-foot windmill on the Alexandria filming set.
+This further suggested that the show was set to skip ahead in time – to at least a point when the windmill’s construction is nearly done or totally complete.
+The structure, as fans will know, is a prominent fixture in the comic series on which the TV programme is based.

 Will Maggie and Rick be enemies?

-At the end of season 8, Maggie vowed to bide her time and show Rick he was wrong to keep Negan alive; Daryl and Jesus seemed to be on her side.
-Fans were livid that the former friends might turn on one another – but if there’s a time-jump, maybe all of the drama will have been resolved.
-That’s what Norman Reedus, the actor behind Daryl, seems to have suggested, reassuring fans he is not turning on Rick:
+At the end of season eight, Maggie vowed to bide her time and show Rick he was wrong to keep Negan alive; Daryl and Jesus seemed to be on her side.
+Fans were livid that the former friends might turn on one another – but, given the time-jump, maybe all of the drama will have been resolved by the time of season nine.
+That’s what Norman Reedus seemed to suggest back in April, reassuring fans that his character won’t be turning on Rick:

 Will we meet The Whisperers?